Research shows that we typically lose up to 100 hairs a day as our follicles go through constant cycles of growing, resting and shedding.

 Cover it up

-‘Hairpieces look quite natural, sometimes better than your own hair,’ says Dr. Wexler.
+“Hairpieces look quite natural, sometimes better than your own hair,” says Dr. Wexler.
 Hair extensions are lighter in weight than hairpieces and a good option if there is enough existing hair to work with.
 Women can also fill in thin spots with a hair-fibre powder or thickener, available in some drugstores, online and from salons.
 Shake or spray the fibres over your scalp and they are supposed to stay in place until the next shampoo.
+Read up on what the wrong shampoo may be doing to your scalp.

 Scalp tattooing may be a longer-lasting solution to hiding a show-through scalp.
 The disadvantages?
 It carries risks such as infection, and the tattoo colour may not necessarily stay consistent over time.